Peru's Presidential Crisis: A Timeline

 The country's second maneuver to remove the president in 16 months threw the country into political chaos.
 AS/COA Online covers how Peru arrived at this tumultuous moment on the eve of an election year.

-For the second time in 16 months, Peru is waiting to see who the courts say is president.
 A political tug-of-war between the executive and legislative branches that’s played out for the last couple years came to a head in early November—and as the country faces one of the world’s worst COVID-19 outbreaks.
-After a tumultuous and violent week, on November 16, Congressman Francisco Sagasti took the reins of an interim board to lead the country to resolve the uncertainty temporarily.
-That said, all eyes are on Peru’s Constitutional Court, which is set to hold a hearing on November 19 on whether or not the move by Congress to remove President Martín Vizcarra from office was legal.
+After a tumultuous and violent week, on November 16, Congressman Francisco Sagasti became the interim president.

 In this timeline, we chart the events of this week, along with what led up to it and what lies ahead.